 A natural face cleanser helps hydrate your skin and prevents oil from accumulating.
 Below is a complete guide to our favorite natural and organic face washes which we’ve sorted by skin type for easy perusing.

 Natural DIY Face Wash For Dry Skin

 Hydration is key when you’re dealing with dry skin, so you’ll want to add natural humectants to your face wash.
-Humectants, like aloe vera oil, honey, seaweed and algae, pull moisture from the air and helps it bond to your skin.
-Voila— instant hydration!
-Make essential oil face wash by adding lavender or chamomile to any recipe.
-Both have instant calming effects.
+Humectants, like aloe vera oil, honey, seaweed, and algae, pull moisture from the air and help it bond to your skin.
+Make essential oil face cleanser by adding lavender or chamomile to any recipe.
+Both have immediate calming effects.

 Oatmeal and Milk Face Wash

-*since this recipe contains milk, it’s only enough for single use.
+since this recipe contains milk, it’s only enough for immediate use.

 1-2 tsp milk

 Directions: Mix the two ingredients in a small bowl until you get a slippery texture.

 If you find your skin reacts to even the slightest irritant, it’s imperative you know exactly what’s going into your face wash.
 We love calming, soothing and uber-sensitive ingredients like chamomile, rose water, lavender, and vitamin E for our sensitive skin friends.